 The general public, and even those with hidden mobility disabilities (HMD), may view the consequences of having to walk too far or stand too long as relatively trivial or benign.
-Data from the Survey on Hidden Mobility Disabilities, however, confirm that there can be serious health consequences.
+Research data, however, confirm that there can be serious health consequences.
 Here are the percentages of people with HMD who report the following consequences if they walk beyond what is comfortable for them:

 - 77% Increased joint pain